Greek Yogurt Donuts

 - Honestly, because they are so simple and easy to make.

-- There is no yeast, which means you do not need to let the dough rise, shape or proof which can be lengthy process.
+- Quick recipe – There is no yeast, which means you do not need to let the dough rise, shape, or proof, which can be lengthy.

-- Most of the ingredients are pantry staples and Greek yogurt, which in our home is also a staple.
-Therefore, you can make them any time at all.
+- Most ingredients are pantry staples; Greek yogurt is also a staple in our home.
+Therefore, you can make them any time.

 Ingredients and substitutes

-- Egg - I like using an egg because it does add a wonderful rich texture to the dough.
-But, you can also omit the egg and use additional yogurt.
+- Egg – I like using an egg because it adds a wonderfully rich texture to the dough.
+But you can also omit the egg and use additional yogurt.

-- Vanilla - You can use vanilla extract, bean paste or subsitute some of the sugar for vanilla sugar.
+- Vanilla – You can use vanilla extract, bean paste, or substitute some of the sugar for vanilla sugar.

-- In a saucepan or pot, heat the oil for deep frying over medium-low heat until it reaches 325F.
+- Oil – In a saucepan or pot, heat the oil for deep-frying over medium-low heat until it reaches 325°F.

 - Dry ingredients – Combine the flour with baking powder and salt.
 And set aside.

-Pro tip - Make sure the oil is heating while preparing the donut batter so you don't have to wait for the oil to come to temperature. - Using two spoons or a cookie scoop, drop little balls of batter into the hot oil.
-If you're not using a thermometer, dip a spoon in the oil, if bubbles form around the spoon the oil is ready.
+Pro tip – Make sure the oil is heating while you prepare the donut batter, so you don’t have to wait for the oil to come to a temperature. - Balls – Using two spoons or a cookie scoop, drop little balls of batter into the hot oil.
+If you’re not using a thermometer, dip a spoon in the oil; if bubbles form around the spoon, the oil is ready.

 Pro tip – Dipping the cookie scoop initially in oil will prevent the batter from sticking to the scoop.

-Pro tip - Depending on the size of the pot with oil, cook in small batches.
-Adding too many at a time will drop the temperature of the oil and make the donuts soggy. - Cool for a few minutes.
+Pro tip – Depending on the size of the pot with oil, cook in small batches.
+Adding too much at once will lower the oil temperature and make the donuts soggy. - Dust – Cool for a few minutes.
 Then, dust with powdered sugar and serve along with your favorite jam.

 - Fried Tiramisu Donuts or Tiramisu Doughnuts Sufganiyot